ayushxx7/ayush-mandowara-blog/content/DeepLearning/05-CNN-Practical-Applications.md

 - Closing removes dark spots by performing Dilation followed by Erosion!

 **Which between Dilation and Erosion will remove black spots?**
-- Dilation shirnks dark spots, enlarges bright spots
+- Dilation shrinks dark spots, enlarges bright spots

 **Identifying the technique used**

 ![erosion](erosion.png)
 - Erosion shrinks bright spots, enlarges dark spots.
-- You can see that the widdth of the alphabel 'j' has been reduced.
+- You can see that the width of the alphabet 'j' has been reduced.

 ![dilation](dilation.png)
-- Dilation shirnks dark spots, enlarges bright spots.
+- Dilation shrinks dark spots, enlarges bright spots.
-- You can see that the width of the alphabel 'j' has been increased.
+- You can see that the width of the alphabet 'j' has been increased.

 **Given below is the X-ray image of the brain.
 Which of the following transformations you will use to remove just the outer skull keeping the dimension of the brain same.**